FilipposZ/hombro/README.md

 # hombro
-The application to manage a Ledstrip SMD 5050.
-The application communicates through MQTT protocol with a Raspberry PI.
-The RasbperryPi controls the ledstrip through 3 NPN transistors.
+An application to control a SMD5050 ledstrip.
+The application communicates through MQTT protocol with a RaspberryPi, which controls the ledstrip through 3 NPN transistors.